 Ensure that participating teams know which communication channel(s) to use (e.g., a public #pre-prod-incidents Slack channel), to aid documenting response timelines.

-Provide a room (and plenty of snacks) for the agents of chaos.
+Provide a physical/remote space (and plenty of snacks) for the agents of chaos.
 Provide a facilitator to help the team keep pace through the experiments (we’ve found using the Trello board from planning to be helpful here, with additional columns for experiments: In Progress, Resolved by Agents, Resolved by Owning Team).

 Monitor each experiment closely, analysing and documenting impact and team response.
 A private Slack channel is useful (e.g., #agents-of-chaos), as is the Trello board.